christophhart/hise_documentation/working-with-hise/workspaces/scripting-workspace/canvas.md

 icon:     /images/icon_scriptcontent
 index: 02
 items:
+- Zoom Fit: Sets the zoom factor so that the entire interface is displayed.
 - Edit: Toggles the canvas between play mode(where you can actually use the Components) and edit mode where you can edit them and drag them around.
 - Editoff: Toggles the canvas between play mode(where you can actually use the Components) and edit mode where you can edit them and drag them around.
 - Cancel: Deselects all items
+- Lock: You can lock the current component selection so that it will not be included when you drag the lasso for selecting components.
+This is helpful for background panels, etc. which you don't want to select but their child elements.
+- Move: Enabling this will prevent the mouse dragging of selected elements to move their position.
+This avoids screwing up your interface layout accidentally.
 - Undo: Undo the last property change.
 This is using the global undo manager, so it also undoes drag operations in the Component List or property changes in the Property Editor.
 - Redo:  Same as undo says Captain Obvious.
 - Rebuild: Refreshes the UI model.
+- Suspend: This simulates the suspension of the UI timers just as if the user would close your plugin window.
+You can use this to check if any vital functionality is depending on the UI timers being active.
+- Learn: This enables the connection learn mode.
+Click this to enable the learn mode for the current selection, then move any other knob or UI element of another processor (or a meta parameter of a DSP network).
+It will then assign the processor connection and update the range of the Knob to match the target.
 - Vertical Align: Align the selection vertically on the left edge.
 - Horizontal Align: Align the selection horizontally on the top edge.
 - Vertical Distribute: Distribute the selection vertically with equal space.
 - Horizontal Distribute: Distribute the selection horizontally with equal space.
+- Edit JSON: This will open a popup with the JSON properties of the currently selected elements.
+It allows you to manually change the properties and do batch processing.
+Note that this is a very risky operation so it's possible to mess up the entire component tree so proceed with caution!
 ---

 ![interfacedesigner](images/custom/interface-designer.png)